-Arjun is a lifesaver in otherwise cliched investigative thriller.
+Arjun is a lifesaver in an otherwise cliched investigative thriller.
 He looks smart and is more energetic than the younger duo Prasanna and Varalaxmi.
-Prasanna carries his question mark face throughout the film, Varalaxmi poses as the genius.
+Prasanna carries his question mark face throughout the film, and Varalaxmi poses as the genius.
 Sruthi Hariharan is decent.
 Suman and Suhasini appear in crucial roles and their performance is impressive.

 The script is weak but the theme is strong.
 The film would have been a lot better with a proper script.
 The production values are decent but the film would’ve been better with a higher budget.
 The cinematography is good and the low light scenes are impressive.
 The background score is good and elevates the scenes.
 The editing is crisp and the scenic order is good.
 The direction is extremely bad and childish.
 It appears as if the director intentionally spoiled the film with his over-smart approach.

 Kurukshetram is a decent crime thriller that impresses the audience in bits and pieces.
 Overall, it is a one-time watch for the fans of the genre.

 Director: Arun Vaidyanathan